 I’m a member of the Futurist Board at the LifeBoat Foundation, which seeks to assure that we survive as a species.
 It is a wild and crazy place full of brilliant people.
 I won’t pretend to agree with them all for even a moment, but I’m often learning by association.

 There are a number of ways I work to contribute to the public dialogue about the future.
 I keynote business events and talk to schools.
 I only do a few talks a year, solely because of time, although I can regularly be found at science fiction conventions talking about the future on panels.
-Some of my next appearances will be at World Fantasy in Toronto and at Norwescon in Seattle.
+Some of my next appearances will be at the World Science Fiction Convention in Texas and at Orycon in Orgeon.
 The next place you can catch me giving a solo talk about the future in a public forum will be at the World Future Society meeting in Chicago in the summer of 2013.

 If you’d like to find out if I’m available for a specific event, please use the contact form.